Appearance

 Doctrine and Covenants 84:45-46 (Light of Christ given to every person) and Moroni 10:5 (Holy Ghost as specific witness).
 See also Boyd K. Packer, "The Light of Christ," Ensign, April 2005. ↩︎

-William P. Alston, Perceiving God: The Epistemology of Religious Experience (Ithaca, NY: Cornell University Press, 1991).
-Alston argues mystical perception is epistemically parallel to sense perception — both are fallible, but neither is defeated by the mere existence of disagreement. ↩︎
+William P. Alston, Perceiving God: The Epistemology of Religious Experience (Ithaca, NY: Cornell University Press, 1991). ↩︎

-William James, The Varieties of Religious Experience (New York: Longmans, Green, 1902), Lectures XVI–XVII.
-James identifies "noetic quality" as a defining mark of mystical experience — the sense of insight into truth, not merely emotion. ↩︎
+William James, The Varieties of Religious Experience (New York: Longmans, Green, 1902), Lectures XVI-XVII. ↩︎

 Harold G. Koenig, Dana E. King, and Verna Benner Carson, Handbook of Religion and Health, 2nd ed.
-(New York: Oxford University Press, 2012).
-Reviews over 3,000 empirical studies on religion, spirituality, and health outcomes. ↩︎
+(New York: Oxford University Press, 2012). ↩︎